 Section II: Data Interpretation and Logical Reasoning (DILR)

 The section-wise break-up of the questions is as under:

 *TITA = Type in The Answer.
 You have to type the answer of these questions by using a numeric pad.

 Let’s discuss and analyze all the sections in detail.

 Section 1: Verbal Ability and Reading Comprehension (VARC)

-This year’s VARC Section was slightly more difficult than that of the last year’s section.
+This year’s VARC Section was of similar difficulty than that of the last year’s section.
 There were 24 questions of reading comprehension divided into 4 passages.
 The readability of the passages was moderate.
-The questions were generally tricky.
-There were 3 questions of Para Jumbles (TITA) and they were easy to moderate.
-There were 3 questions of Para Summary and they were easy to moderate.
+The questions were generally moderate.
+There were 3 questions of Para Jumbles (TITA) and they were (easy to moderate).
+There were 3 questions of Para Summary and they were (easy to moderate.)